 Today I have the pleasure of participating in a fun Fall Wreath Blog Hop with so many talented bloggers.
 Make sure you scroll to the end of my post to check out the other wreaths.

 Ok…on to the good stuff.
 Five years ago when we bought our home I was especially excited about the double front doors and the large front porch.
+We had looked at front door canopies for residential premises but had to put it on hold as we did other renovations, so I started small with finding some lovely wreaths instead.
 We never had double doors before and for some reason they were very appealing to me.
 Well…eventually I realized that two doors meant two wreaths and last time I checked wreaths were expensive.
 My first trip to find wreaths for the new house almost brought me to tears.
 No way was I gonna pay top dollar for a wreath and then have to multiple that by two.
 With this in mind, I have to get creative.

 Here is a picture of our front porch from last fall.

 During a recent Walmart trip with my two girls, a few supplies caught my eye.
 Here is what I found: 18″ grape vine wreaths, wired burlap ribbon, and some fall foliage.
 Grand total for these items came in just over $20.
 Yes folks…$20.
 Now this is what I am talking about: two wreaths for the front doors that won’t break the bank.
 I thought I would need a few more items to dress up the wreaths but wanted to shop my home to see what I had to help keep the costs down.
 I left the store feeling satisfied that I was off to a great start.